biojs/edu/series/101/05_real_parser.md

 Another very popular one is to use [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 {% endhlblock  %}

+{% hlblock help %}
+You can need to remove the static `data` object in the parse method.
+Put this data into your unit test.
+{% endhlblock  %}

 {% hlblock stop %}
 __Solution__ - if you have troubles: write the unit test first, before you look at this solution.
 {% endhlblock %}